 The statistics requirement will be waived for those with prior statistical training if the student is able to demonstrate a level of statistical training comparable to that of the required statistics course.
 If the waiver is approved, the statistics requirement will be replaced with an appropriate elective.
 Students interested in this option should petition to the Department.

-All M.A. candidates are required to maintain a minimum cumulative average of 3.0 (“B”) in the four core courses and earn a grade of C or better in an approved statistics course (unless this requirement is waived) in order to qualify for the M.A. degree.
+All M.A. candidates are required to maintain a minimum cumulative average of 3.0 (“B”) and earn a grade of C or better in an approved statistics course (unless this requirement is waived) in order to qualify for the M.A. degree.

 The course schedule for students in the one-year M.A. program is given below: